 Dr. Chonmaitree is the Associate Director of the UTMB Institute for Translational Sciences Education Office and the Co-Director of TRSP.
-She is Professor in the Departments of Pediatrics and Pathology, Distinguished Teaching Professor, the University of Texas System, member of the Institute for Human Infections and Immunity, Sealy Center for Vaccine Development, the Center for Tropical Diseases, and the Graduate School of Biomedical Sciences.
+She is Professor in the Departments of Pediatrics and Pathology, Distinguished Teaching Professor, the University of Texas System, member of the Institute for Human Infections and Immunity, Sealy Center for Vaccine Development, Center for Tropical Diseases, Graduate School of Biomedical Sciences and the Institute for Translational Sciences.
 Dr. Chonmaitree is a clinician-scientist and board-certified in pediatrics and pediatric infectious diseases.
-She has extensive experiences in patient-oriented research and clinical trials, has studied thousands of children with otitis media and other diseases.
+She has extensive experiences in patient-oriented research and clinical trials.
 Dr. Chonmaitree is internationally recognized for clinical research on virology of otitis media.
-She is funded by the NIH for studying the pathogenesis of virus-induced otitis media, and for mentoring a research fellow.
-She has trained numerous medical students, residents, domestic and international fellows and junior faculty to do clinical research, has participated in various NIH-sponsored research training programs at UTMB, and is the course director of the medical school selective/electives "Translational Research: From bench to bedside" for medical students.
-Dr. Chonmaitree established the Pediatric Infectious Disease Fellowship Program at UTMB for which she directed from 1992 to 2011 and she had chaired the Fellowship Awards Committee of the Pediatric Infectious Diseases Society.
-Dr. Chonmaitree frequently serves on the NIH study sections, special emphasis panels and other scientific advisory committees, including the Expert Panel to update the National Strategic Research Plan on Hearing and Hearing Impairment.
-She currently serves on the American Academy of Pediatrics - Acute Otitis Media Clinical Practice Guideline Subcommittee.
+She serves on the Boards of Directors of both the International Society for Otitis Media (professional) and the Society for Middle Ear Disease (advocacy).
+Dr. Chonmaitree is funded by the NIH for studying the pathogenesis and microbiota of acute otitis media.
+She has trained numerous medical students, residents, domestic and international fellows and junior faculty to do clinical research, and is the course director of the medical school selective/electives "Translational Research: From bench to bedside" for medical students.
+Dr. Chonmaitree frequently serves on the NIH study sections, special emphasis panels and other national committees, such as the NIDCD Expert Panel to update the National Strategic Research Plan on Hearing and Hearing Impairment, the Pediatric Infectious Diseases Society - Fellowship Awards Committee (Chair) and the American Academy of Pediatrics - Acute Otitis Media Clinical Practice Guideline Subcommittee.

 After receiving her M.D. degree from Siriraj Medical School in Thailand, Dr. Chonmaitree did her pediatric training in Birmingham, AL and infectious disease fellowship in Rochester, NY (NIH postdoctoral training grant).
 She has been a UTMB faculty since 1981.
 A reviewer for several scientific journals, Dr. Chonmaitree serves on the Editorial Board of the Pediatric Infectious Disease Journal.
-She has published more than 100 articles and book chapters, and is listed in America’s Top Physicians, Who's Who in Medicine and Health Care and Who's Who in the World.
+She has published more than 150 articles, book chapters and reviews, and is listed in America’s Top Physicians, Who's Who in Medicine and Health Care and Who's Who in the World.
 She is a frequent speaker at national and international meetings, symposia, and advisory boards on the relation between respiratory viruses and otitis media.

-From 1996-2008 she had funding from the Department of Defense (DAMD17-96-1-6215) and the National Cancer Institute (RO1CA72076) to examine the use and outcomes of mammography services in older women.
-Currently, she is PI of an NCI funded study (R01CA133069) to estimate the risks of bowel and bladder toxicities after radiation among older women diagnosed with gynecologic cancers.
-She has over 110 publications and book chapters and serves on numerous institutional and external committees.
+Since 1996, she has had funding as PI from the Department of Defense (DAMD17-96-1-6215) and the National Cancer Institute (RO1CA72076) to examine the use and outcomes of mammography services in older women and to estimate the risks of bowel and bladder toxicities after radiation among older women diagnosed with gynecologic cancers (R01CA133069).
+Currently, she is a co-investigator on grant funded studies that examine patient centered outcomes in the elderly (R24HS022134 Goodwin PI), comparative effectiveness of cancer therapies in Texas (RP01207-02 Goodwin PI), rehabilitation research using large databases (R24HD065 Ottenbacher PI) and the role of nurse practitioners in the primary care of older adults (R01HS20642 Kuo PI).
+Dr. Freeman has over 135 publications and book chapters and has served on numerous institutional and external committees.

 Dr. Freeman is also active in the development and direction of research training programs for all levels of trainees in clinical and health services research.
 In addition to her leadership roles in the ITS Education Office, she serves as Research Director of the UTMB's K12 Women's Health Research Scholars Program (A Berenson PI) , Associate Director for Training in the Sealy Center on Aging, and Vice Chair for Faculty Development in the Department of Internal Medicine.
-She is a member of the Graduate School of Biomedical Sciences, where serves as Director of the Health Services Research Track within the Clinical Science Graduate Program.
-In the Population Health Sciences program, she directs courses (Methods in Health Services Research, Outcomes Research, Health Policy & Management) and supervises or has supervised over 25 students in their dissertation/thesis research.
+She is a member of the Graduate School of Biomedical Sciences, where she serves as Director of the Health Services Research Track within the Clinical Science Graduate Program.
+In the Population Health Sciences program, she has directed courses (Methods in Health Services Research, Outcomes Research, Health Policy & Management) and supervised or co-supervised over 30 students in their dissertation/thesis research.
 In 2005, she was recognized by the GSBS Graduate Student Organization with the Distinguished Teaching Award.